eugeneolsen/midiplay/README.md

 ✅ Define an introduction using MIDI markers.<br>
 ✅ Play the number of verses defined in the MIDI file or overridden on the command line.<br>
 ✅ Command line flags for prelude and postlude without playing the introduction.<br>
+✅ Localized to five languages: English, Spanish, Brazilian Portuguese, and French for both France and Canada.<br>

 ## System Requirements
 - Raspberry Pi 4B or better.
 The Orange Pi 5 family of single-board computers has also been tested with success.